California New Employee Registry FAQs

 - Start-of-work date

-You must report the new employee information no later than 20 calendar days from the employee’s first day of work.
-Employers who report electronically must submit two monthly transmissions which are not less than 12 days or more than 16 days apart.
+You must report your new employee no later than 20 calendar days from the employee’s first day of work.
+Employers who report electronically must submit two monthly transmissions which are between 12 and 16 days apart.

 Yes.
-Because wages were earned, a New Employee Registry report must be submitted.
-Even though the employment period was short, the reported information may be the key to locating a noncustodial parent.
+Since wages were earned, you must still submit a New Employee Registry report.
+Even though the employment period was short, the reported information may help locate a noncustodial parent for child support enforcement.

-No. You only have to report when an employee begins his or her employment with you.
+No. You only have to report when an employee begins their employment with you.

 You must report all employees who work in California, regardless of where they live.